3 History of Rockets & Space Flight

 Communication & Earth Observation Satellites

-Satellites now give real-time weather information, digital telecommunications, the internet, and GPS navigation systems that allow us to pinpoint our location within a few feet of nearly anywhere on the planet.
+Satellites now give real-time weather information, digital telecommunications, the internet, and GPS navigation systems that allow one to pinpoint their location within a few feet of anywhere on the planet.
 While the 1970s saw a significant increase in the number of communications and navigation satellite launches, there was also a substantial decline in crewed space flights.
 Nevertheless, by 1980, satellite communications were becoming commonplace, and since then, the capacity has expanded exponentially to carry digital television and internet services to any home with a satellite receiving dish.
 Most communication satellites operate in geostationary or geosynchronous orbits, which are orbits with periods equal to the Earth’s rotational speed (about 24 hrs) at an altitude of approximately 22,300 miles (35,780 km).

 The 1970s also saw the launch of satellites to support the Global Positioning System (GPS) or Navstar, which provides geolocation and time information to a GPS receiver anywhere on the surface of the Earth.
 GPS has been one of the most successful technologies used by humankind and is available to anyone with a GPS receiver; one is even included in almost every automobile, smartphone, and smartwatch.